 I personally won’t even go back to a guy’s house with him unless I already know I’m happy to have sex with him.
 I won’t do that because fending off repeated advances is boring and tiring and sometimes scary.
 But his advances would be reasonable and expected since going back to his house gives a “nonverbal” indication that I might like to have sex with him.

-It doesn’t form a binding agreement but it does give a “nonverbal cue “and if we expect men to pick up on ours, as Grace did, we need to expect them to pick up on our ones as well.
+It doesn’t form a binding agreement but it does give a “nonverbal cue “and if we expect men to pick up on ours, as Grace did, we need to expect them to pick up on them all.

 For the women reading this, I then ask, why even enter that situation in the first place if you don’t think you want to have sex with that man yet?
 Why not just wait until you would like to do that then before going back to his house so as not to confuse him by giving off nonverbal indications that you would like to have sex with him when you wouldn’t?
 Or if there is some other reason that you would like to go back to his, why not state up front that you doing so doesn’t mean you will be having sex.
 There is nothing wrong with actually saying those words out loud.